Announcing Asdzáán by Hannah Manuelito at ART123Gallery

 Follow her on Instagram @itshannahduhhhhh.

-As gallupARTS’ Artist-in-Residence, Ms. Manuelito will strive “to bring light and truth to Indigenous identity through portraiture work of the most crucial part of Diné culture, the matriarchs.”
-Ms. Manuelito says that having grown up partially on the Navajo Nation but mostly in an off-reservation city, she struggled with her identity: “I questioned if I was a ‘true’ Native or not, and that haunted me for years.”
-Now, Ms. Manuelito wants to empower Indigenous people to be proud of themselves however they identify by honoring who she sees as culture-bearers: the mothers, aunties, and grandmas who raised her.
-“Matriarchs are the backbone of the Indigenous culture,” she says.
-“By taking portraits of these important figures, I want to bring forth how these strong and important these women are and how many different forms they take.
+As gallupARTS’ Artist-in-Residence, Hannah strove “to bring light and truth to Indigenous identity through portraiture work of the most crucial part of Diné culture, the matriarchs.”
+Hannah says that having grown up partially on the Navajo Nation but mostly in an off-reservation city, she struggled with her identity: “I questioned if I was a ‘true’ Native or not, and that haunted me for years.”
+Now, she wants to empower Indigenous people to be proud of themselves however they identify by honoring who she sees as culture-bearers: the mothers, aunties, and grandmas who raised her.
+“Matriarchs are the backbone of the Indigenous culture,” says Hannah.
+“By taking portraits of these important figures, I want to bring forth how strong and important these women are and how many different forms they take.
 Some may be businesswomen, firefighters, politicians, young athletes and aspiring artists.
 We all don’t wear traditional clothing but we all respect and carry important Diné teachings.”

-This May through July, Ms. Manuelito will at work in her studio inside ART123 Gallery in downtown Gallup, creating on a series of bold, powerful, beautiful and intimate photographic portraits of the influential Indigenous women in her life.
-For her project, she will be drawing on the style and methodology of Baroque era painting: “Thinking back to early art history, the Baroque period had many depictions of saintly women.
+From May through July, Hannah worked in her studio inside ART123 Gallery in downtown Gallup, creating on a series of bold, powerful, beautiful and intimate photographic portraits of the influential Indigenous women in her life.
+For her project, she drew on the style and methodology of Baroque era painting: “Thinking back to early art history, the Baroque period had many depictions of saintly women.
 Using dramatic lighting, Baroque paintings emphasize women’s strength.
 I would love to do the same with my portraits, placing Diné women in the scenery around the Diné Nation and staging and lighting them to show their grandeur.”